Woman bound, robbed cancer patient friend - Shepparton News

 The victim didn't see the friend until he was in his hallway.

-"Don't worry who I am," the man, wearing a black mask with yellow eyes, told him.
+"Don't worry who I am," the man, wearing a black mask with yellow eyes, told the victim.

 Avdulla was jailed for six years on Wednesday, after pleading guilty to charges including aggravated burglary, false imprisonment, intentionally causing injury, and obtaining property and financial advantage by deception.

-The victim was grabbed by the throat and thrown to the ground.
-He yelled for Avdulla to help him.
+The masked man grabbed the victim by the throat and threw him to the ground, while he yelled to Avdulla for help.

-Avdulla and the man ransacked the property taking the victim's wallet, phones and computers, and forced him to hand over his banking passwords.
+Avdulla and the man ransacked the property taking the victim's wallet, phones and computers then forced him to hand over his banking passwords.

-The victim was left lying on the bathroom floor for what felt like an hour after the attack, and was found by a friend checking in on him.
+He was left lying on the bathroom floor for what felt like an hour after the attack and was found by a friend checking in on him.

-Over the next two hours $80,000 was transferred from the victim's accounts to his debit card.
+For two hours after the attack $80,000 was transferred from the victim's accounts to his debit card.
 Avdulla was seen on CCTV withdrawing $4000 cash at ATMs.

 She also made nearly $50,000 of unauthorised transactions into her own bank accounts using "car" and "car loan" as the descriptions.